Skip to Content

 Green Lacewings to getting rid of Tomato Hornworms

 These insects also work the same way ladybugs do.
 They will feed heavily on the larva of the hornworm.
-It is estimated that green lacewings can feed on over 200 garden pests or eggs in one week.
+Green lacewings are estimated to feed on over 200 garden pests or eggs in one week.
 If you intend to get them, you can purchase the lacewing eggs.

 Parasitic Wasps to getting rid of Tomato Hornworms